 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Maria-Victoria Mateos.
-Fast Five Quiz: Relapsed/Refractory Multiple Myeloma - Medscape - Jan 11, 2022.
+Cite this: Maria-Victoria Mateos, Winston W. Tan.
+Fast Five Quiz: Relapsed/Refractory Multiple Myeloma - Medscape - Aug 16, 2023.